minetest-mods/craftguide/README.md

 This function adds a recipe filter when progressive mode is enabled.
 The default `craftguide` filter will still be used.

+The function should return the recipes to be displayed, given the available recipes and an `ObjectRef` to the user.
+Each recipe is a table of the form returned by `minetest.get_craft_recipe`.

 Example function to hide recipes for items from a mod called "secretstuff":